diaorui/peek-deck/ai.md

 *LongCat*

-LongCat-Image is an efficient, bilingual (Chinese-English) text-to-image diffusion model with 6B parameters, excelling in photorealism and accurate Chinese character rendering.
-It's designed for high performance and developer accessibility, suitable for diverse creative applications.
+LongCat-Image is a 6B parameter bilingual (Chinese-English) text-to-image generation model known for its efficiency, superior Chinese text rendering, and photorealism, suitable for diverse creative applications.

 `text-to-image`